Android Pie: 3 settings to change right away

 After installing Android Pie, you may be disappointed to find the feature isn't enabled upon first boot.
 Instead, you have to go into settings yourself and turn it on.

 On Samsung devices that have been updated to Android Pie, you need to go to Settings > Display > Navigation bar and select Full-screen gestures.
-Google's Pixel 3 comes with the feature enabled by default, with no way to turn it off, but for the Pixel 2 and earlier, you can go to System > Gestures > Swipe up on Home button.
+Google's Pixel 3 ($903 at Walmart) comes with the feature enabled by default, with no way to turn it off, but for the Pixel 2 ($649 at Google Store) and earlier, you can go to System > Gestures > Swipe up on Home button.

 Action suggestions